-Last week, our Art + Technology Lab team visited the Women’s Center for Creative Work to talk about its artist grant program and application process.
-In addition to learning about the Lab and its origins, guests had the opportunity to go over its call for proposals with Lab staff.
-2017 grant recipient Julia Christensen also attended and gave an overview of her project Upgrade Available.
+This Thursday, February 6, at 7 pm, the Art + Technology Lab will be visiting the Women’s Center for Creative Work (WCCW) to talk about the Lab's artist grant program and application process.
+Guests will have the opportunity to learn about the Lab and review its call for proposals with Lab staff.
+Sarah Rosalena, a 2019 Lab grant recipient, will also be in attendance and will provide an overview of her project, Exit Points.

-The Lab is currently accepting proposals for artist projects until February 21, 2018.
-We’re entering our fifth year and we plan to bring in at least six new artists to develop experimental projects that engage emerging technology over the course of 2018.
-Grants of up to $50,000 are available as well as in-kind support from the museum and private partners in technology and science.
+The Lab is accepting proposals for artist projects until February 25, 2020.
+Grants of up to $50,000 are available as well as in-kind support from the museum and organizations in technology and science.

-Extensive experience working with technology is not required, and those interested should think beyond the traditional exhibition gallery presentation.
-We are interested in projects that take risks and experiment with ideas, materials, and methods coming from science and technology and provide a way for the public to participate in the process through talks, performances, and presentations.
+Deep technological experience is not required.
+Prospective applicants are encouraged to think beyond the traditional exhibition gallery presentation.
+The Lab is looking for projects that take meaningful risks and experiment with ideas, materials, and methods coming from science and technology and provide a way for the public to engage in the process via talks, performances, and presentations.